Dangerous Dogs and Safeguarding Children

 Amendment

-This chapter has been revised in April 2024 following the inclusion of XL Bully types of dog as a dangerous breed.
+This chapter was revised in April 2024 following the inclusion of XL Bully types of dog as a dangerous breed.

 The benefits of owning pets are well established.
 Living in a pet owning household can have physical and emotional benefits for children as well as teaching them about responsibility and caring for living creatures.
 However, in recent years a number of children and adults have been seriously injured or have died from attacks by dogs, and it is important therefore that professionals working with children and families are aware of the issues around dangerous dogs and the risks they can pose to children and young people.